-The AEQ self-contained unit ventilator provides comfort cooling and heating for the space.
-The Model AEQ unit is designed to be installed into or up against an inside wall.
-The louver, air splitters (if required) and wall sleeve are installed before the AEQ unit is installed.
+The self-contained unit ventilator provides comfort cooling and heating for the space.
+The unit is designed to be installed into or up against an inside wall.
+The louver, air splitters (if required) and wall sleeve are installed before the unit ventilator is installed.